graphsignal/graphsignal-python/README.md

 ## Overhead

-Graphsignal agent is very lightweight.
-While all traces are monitored, Graphsignal agent only samples and records certain traces, automatically limiting the overhead.
+Graphsignal tracer is very lightweight.
+While all traces are monitored, Graphsignal tracer only samples and records certain traces, automatically limiting the overhead.
 The overhead per trace is measured to be less than 100 microseconds.

 ## Security and Privacy

-Graphsignal agent can only open outbound connections to `agent-api.graphsignal.com` and send data, no inbound connections or commands are possible.
+Graphsignal tracer can only open outbound connections to `signal-api.graphsignal.com` and send data, no inbound connections or commands are possible.

 Raw data samples, e.g. prompts, are recorded by default.
-This feature can be disabled at agent initialization time, if necessary.
+This feature can be disabled at tracer initialization time, if necessary.

 ## Troubleshooting

 To enable debug logging, add `debug_mode=True` to `configure()`.
 If the debug log doesn't give you any hints on how to fix a problem, please report it to our support team via your account.

-In case of connection issues, please make sure outgoing connections to `https://agent-api.graphsignal.com` are allowed.
+In case of connection issues, please make sure outgoing connections to `https://signal-api.graphsignal.com` are allowed.